Good Future Dialogue Program

-A Methodology Leading the Global Search for a Paradigmatic Shift to Planetary Balance and Sustainability
+A Program Supporting the Paradigmatic Shift to Planetary Balance and Sustainability

 The Center for Emergent Diplomacy (CED) is building a team of practitioners to co-create and implement a multi-year global project called the “Good Future Dialogue Program.”
 This is a “train-the-facilitator” program, which includes the development of a multidisciplinary curriculum in the form of a “Playbook” (or guidebook/manual), along with a series of online interactive webinars and in-person dialogues.
 The intent of the Good Future Dialogue Program is to train facilitators in The Adjacent Possible (TAP) methodology, directed towards leading community-based dialogues to help guide participants worried about how to survive and live on an altered planet due to rapidly advancing climate change.
 TAP is a new strategic dialogue and scenario building approach to problem-solving, based on principles derived from complex systems science.